33 Rewarding Humanitarian Jobs That Make a Real Difference

 Supporting the mental health needs of people experiencing natural disasters or living in war zones is an essential humanitarian function.
 Clinical psychologists focus on developing psychosocial treatment programs for people who've been newly diagnosed with diseases like HIV/AIDS or for those suffering from post-traumatic stress disorder.
 Being able to adapt tools and interventions to local cultural norms is crucial.

-With many humanitarian organizations, jobs for nurses are often more about training local staff than caring for patients directly.
+With many humanitarian organizations, nursing jobs are often more about training local staff than directly caring for patients.
 You might set up a field hospital, oversee a blood drive, or organize and run a feeding center.
 Having experience in pediatrics, infectious diseases, tropical medicine, or public health can be very useful for this kind of work.

 7. Health promoter

 Health promoters feature prominently on any humanitarian jobs list.
-They are in charge of analyzing the public health needs of various regions and developing promotional campaigns that respect and accommodate local traditions, cultures, and perceptions.
+They are in charge of analyzing various regions' public health needs and developing promotional campaigns that respect and accommodate local traditions, cultures, and perceptions.
 They are also often responsible for supervising and training local health promotion workers.

 Humanitarian Jobs in Science and Technology

-Researching and developing the scientific and technological advances that support humanitarian missions around the world requires the expertise of professionals from a number of fields.
-Some of these jobs involve a lot of fieldwork, though some can be done from a remote office or lab.
+Researching and developing the scientific and technological advances that support humanitarian missions worldwide requires the expertise of professionals from multiple fields.
+Some of these jobs involve fieldwork, though some can be done from a remote office or lab.
 Here are just a few of the humanitarian jobs available in the science and technology realm:

-Organizations that bring aid to disaster areas and conflict zones turn to database developers to come up with systems to store and manage huge amounts of information.
+Organizations that bring aid to disaster areas and conflict zones turn to database developers to create systems to store and manage huge amounts of information.
 For instance, you could develop and maintain databases for identifying and tracking displaced people.
 You might also be responsible for making sure the data remains secure.

 Humanitarian organizations often have workers spread across the globe, and keeping them all connected is a top priority.
-Typical tasks for network administrators include monitoring and maintaining data networks and telecommunications systems, overseeing the installation of new equipment, and making sure all systems run effectively.
+Typical tasks for network administrators include monitoring and maintaining data networks and telecommunications systems, overseeing the installation of new equipment, and ensuring all systems run effectively.

 Hydrologists are experts in the water cycle.
-They apply their knowledge of stream flows and lake evaporation to issues of water availability, use, and quality.
+They apply their knowledge of stream flows and lake evaporation to water availability, use, and quality issues.
 They work alongside engineers and other technical professionals to establish safe water sources, predict changes in water supply, and mitigate flood risks.

 Helping farmers produce bountiful, disease-free crops is one of the primary goals of agronomists in developing nations.
 These soil and plant experts focus on the planting and harvesting of crops for fuel and food production.
 They might help farmers implement more efficient cultivation practices or perform experiments to improve crop yields.